Steve Bannon: Breitbart News

-Bannon hosted a radio show (Breitbart News Daily) on the SiriusXM Patriot satellite radio channel.
+Bannon hosted a radio show, Breitbart News Daily, on the SiriusXM Patriot satellite radio channel.

 Other media activities

-In 2005, Bannon secured $60 million in funding from Goldman Sachs and other investors for IGE (Internet Gaming Entertainment), a company based in Hong Kong that employed "low-wage Chinese workers" to play World of Warcraft, a massively multiplayer online role-playing game, in order to earn gold in-game that could be traded for virtual items, which could then be sold to players of the video game for real-world money.
+In 2005, Bannon secured $60 million in funding from Goldman Sachs and other investors for Internet Gaming Entertainment (IGE), a company based in Hong Kong that employed "low-wage Chinese workers" to play World of Warcraft, a massively multiplayer online role-playing game, to earn gold in-game that could be traded for virtual items, which could then be sold to players of the video game for real money.

-While some gamers liked IGE's offers of World of Warcraft money that would normally take hours to farm, other gamers called it cheating.
+While some gamers liked IGE's offers of World of Warcraft money that would typically take hours to farm, other gamers called it cheating.
 Many gamers responded by posting anti-Chinese vitriol.
-Blizzard Entertainment, the owners of the video game, eventually shut down accounts used by "gold farmers".
-IGE was also the target of a class action lawsuit by a player who said that IGE's practices were "substantially impairing" people's enjoyment of the game.
+Blizzard Entertainment, the video game's owners, eventually shut down accounts used by gold farmers.
+IGE was also the target of a class action lawsuit by a player who said IGE's practices were "substantially impairing" people's enjoyment of the game.

-While this business model by IGE failed in the end, Bannon became interested in the game's online community, describing its members as "rootless white males, [who] had monster power."
-Through Breitbart News editor Milo Yiannopoulos, whom Bannon recruited, Bannon realized that he could "activate that army." of gamers and Internet trolls, adding that "They c[a]me in through Gamergate or whatever and then get turned onto politics and Trump."
+While IGE's business model failed, Bannon became interested in the game's online community, describing its members as "rootless white males, [who] had monster power".
+Through Breitbart News editor Milo Yiannopoulos, whom Bannon recruited, Bannon realized that he could "activate that army" of gamers and Internet trolls, adding in 2017, "They come in through Gamergate or whatever and then get turned onto politics and Trump."

-Since 2019, Bannon has hosted Bannon's War Room on Robert J. Sigg's Real America's Voice television network, podcast platforms, and on the radio.
+Since 2019, Bannon has hosted Bannon's War Room on Robert J. Sigg's Real America's Voice television network, podcast platforms, and radio.

 Government Accountability Institute

 Bannon was executive chair and co-founder of the Government Accountability Institute, a tax-exempt 501(c)(3) organization where he helped orchestrate the publication of Breitbart News senior Editor-at-large Peter Schweizer's book Clinton Cash, from its founding in 2012 until his departure in August 2016.
-The organization creates fact-based indictments against politicians using the deep web, tax filings, flight logs, and foreign government documents and then forwards their findings to the media.
+The organization creates indictments against politicians using the deep web, tax filings, flight logs, and foreign government documents and then forwards their findings to the media.
 The organization is registered as nonpartisan but it mainly investigates alleged corruption, crony capitalism, and misuse of taxpayer money within the Democratic Party.
 The group has spread conspiracy theories about Hillary Clinton and Joe Biden.
-For the years 2012 through 2015, he received between $81,000 and $100,000 each year; the organization reported that he worked an average of 30 hours per week for the organization.
+For the years 2012 through 2015, he received between $81,000 and $100,000 each year; the organization reported that Bannon worked an average of 30 hours per week for the organization.